crjaensch/smart-todo-cli/README.md

 In AI chat mode, you can use natural language commands like:

 - "Add a task to call mom tomorrow"
+- "Add a note to the selected task: Remember to ask about her birthday plans"
 - "Show me all my high priority tasks"
+- "Show me tasks that have notes"
 - "Mark the selected task as done"
 - "Reschedule my meeting with John to next Friday"
 - "What tasks are due this week?"